FIND THE ANSWERS YOU NEED

 What is your cancellation policy?

-I require 24 hours notice if you need to cancel or reschedule an appointment.
-This will give me adequate time to accommodate your request and offer the appointment time to a different client.
-Without 48 hours notice you will be charged the full session fee.
+I require at 48 hours’ notice to cancel or reschedule an appointment.
+This allows me to offer the time to another client.
+Cancellations with less than 48 hours’ notice, or missed appointments, will be charged the full session fee.

 Are sessions confidential?

-Will you share with me what my child says in therapy?
+Will you share what my child says in therapy?

 How do you work with families who are separated or divorced?

-At the start of services, I work with parents to set clear expectations around involvement in the therapy process.
-This includes scheduling, sharing feedback, and coordinating payment.
+At the start of services, I work with parents to clarify expectations around involvement in the therapy process, including communication, scheduling, and consent.

-If both parents have legal custody or shared decision-making rights, both must give written consent for treatment and agree to the treatment plan.
-I also require a current copy of your parenting plan or court agreement at intake.
-If either parent chooses to revoke their consent, it must be provided in writing.
+If both parents have legal custody or joint decision-making rights, written consent from both parties is required before treatment begins.
+A current parenting plan or court agreement is also required at intake.
+Any changes to consent must be provided in writing

-Mandatory reporting of safety concerns (as required by Colorado law)
+• Mandatory reporting when there are safety concerns (as required by Ontario law and CRPO standards)

 Can you talk to my child’s school or teacher?

-Yes, with your written consent.
-I am happy to collaborate with educators to support your child’s growth.
+Yes.
+With your written consent, I can collaborate with educators to support your child’s emotional and behavioural needs across environments.

 What do I do if my child is in crisis?

-I do not offer crisis intervention or support.
+I do not provide crisis or emergency services.

 What is play therapy?

-Play therapy is a form of psychotherapy for children that uses play — including toys, sandtray, art, games, storytelling, and imaginative activities — to help them express thoughts, feelings, and experiences they may not yet have the words for.
+Play therapy is a specialized form of therapy for children aged 3-12.
+It uses toys, sandtray, art, games, storytelling, and imaginative activities to help children express thoughts, feelings, and experiences they may not yet have the words for.

-A trained therapist guides the process, creating a safe space where children can explore challenges, build confidence, and strengthen emotional and social skills — all through the language they know best: play.
+A trained therapist guides the process, creating a safe space where children can explore challenges, build confidence, and strengthen emotional and social skills through the language they know best: play.

 Why is it important that you’re a Certified Play Therapist (CPT)?